edhamma/mahasi-diary/index.rst

 .. note:: This file was build on |today|, rev. |version| / git |release| of `the source <https://github.com/eudoxos/mahasi-diary>`__.

+.. admonition:: Electronic edition notice

-*Electronic edition notice: this book was digitized from typewritten edition which I got hold of by curious ways of events.
+   This book was digitized from typewritten edition which I got hold of by curious ways of events.
 I was told that it had been translated from Burmese original published in print in the 1960's (?).
-If someone knows more, I will gladly complete this notice — please contact me.*
+If someone knows more, I will gladly complete this notice — please contact me.

+   Sectioning hierarchy was sometimes somewhat ambiguous.
+In some cases ending of a comment was ambiguous.
+Obvious minor mistakes  (such as a word repeated twice) in typing were corrected.
+Archaic spelling and pali transcription were left as-is.
+Tags like [:12:] denote pages of the original.

 .. only:: html and (not epub)